SpatioFarm/fasalalert/PROPOSAL.md

 ## 2. Technical Stack & Libraries

 ### GUI Framework
-- **Streamlit** — chosen for its zero-boilerplate web UI, built-in sidebar widgets, interactive map embedding via `st.components.v1.html()`, and `st.map()` / Folium integration.
-Ideal for a beginner team producing a polished, demo-ready dashboard within the project timeline.
+- **Streamlit**: It was selected due to its zero-boilerplate online user interface, integrated sidebar widgets, interactive map embedding using `st.components.v1.html()`, and integration with Folium and `st.map()`.
+Perfect for a novice team that wants to finish the project on schedule and produce a clean, demo-ready dashboard.

 ### Core Geospatial Logic
-- **GeoPandas** — for loading the pan-India district boundary GeoJSON/Shapefile, computing district centroids (used as API query coordinates), performing spatial joins, and building the Folium choropleth layer.
+- **GeoPandas**: It is used to load the GeoJSON/Shapefile of the pan-India district boundaries, calculate district centroids (which are used as coordinates for API queries), execute spatial joins, and construct the Folium choropleth layer.
-- **Folium** — for rendering an interactive Leaflet.js choropleth map of district-level Crop Stress Scores embedded inside Streamlit.
+- **Folium** : An interactive Leaflet.js choropleth map showing district-level Crop Stress Scores embedded within Streamlit can be rendered.
-- **Shapely** (bundled with GeoPandas) — for point-in-polygon checks and centroid extraction.
+- **Shapely** : It is included in GeoPandas package, for centroid extraction and point-in-polygon verification.

 ### The "Advanced" Component